Cr3cker/FastAPI-CRUD/README.md

 # FastAPI-CRUD
-This is a simple FastAPI CRUD using PostgreSQL, SQLAlchemy and Pydantic
+Simple FastAPI CRUD using PostgreSQL, SQLAlchemy and Pydantic